harshita-555/DoReI_app/README.md

 - The app will then be installed on your mobile

 ## Setting up the project
-1.Please follow the above steps to set up the android studio environment 2.Install the latest version of Android Studio on your desktop.
+1. Please follow the above steps to set up the android studio environment
+2. Install the latest version of Android Studio on your desktop.
-3.Create a new directory called DoReI inside AndroidStudioProjects directory (automatically created while installing Android Studio)
+3. Create a new directory called DoReI inside AndroidStudioProjects directory (automatically created while installing Android Studio)
-4.Start AndroidStudio and goto file->open->Path to DoReI directory 5.After opening the project, click on build->Make Project
+4. Start AndroidStudio and goto file->open->Path to DoReI directory
+5. After opening the project, click on build->Make Project

 ## Organisation